TBD54566975/developer.tbd.website/site/docs/tbdex/api-reference/tbdex-js/protocol/classes/Offering.md

 • `get` **payoutUnitsPerPayinUnit**(): `string`

-Number of payout currency units for one payin currency unit (i.e 290000 USD for 1 BTC)
+Number of payout currency units for one payin currency unit (i.e. 290000 USD for 1 BTC)

 #### Returns